uoregon-libraries/dspace_qualtrics_packager/readme.txt

 Prep:
   1. metadata file
+    download the csv if possible
-    convert the metadata into a tab-separated file containing the required fields save this file here: <projectname>/data.csv
+    remove tabs, remove CRs except for the actual end of the records/lines convert the metadata into a tab-separated file containing the required fields save this file here: <projectname>/data.csv
   2. content files